briansmith337/zulip/templates/zerver/help/digest-emails.md

-You can view a sample digest email for your account in HTML and plain-text formats by visiting `https://axxessdefend.one/digest/`, if `https://axxessdefend.one` is your Zulip server URL.
+You can view a sample digest email for your account in HTML and plain-text formats by visiting `https://axxessdefend.one/digest/`, if `https://axxessdefend.one` is your Axxess server URL.

 ## Enable digest emails for an organization